andyhu92/freecodecamp-solution/README.md

 # freecodecamp-solution
-Solutions for freecodecamp scripting problems
+My own Solutions for freecodecamp scripting problems.
+May not be the best or the fast one, but working.

 File structure: